 Appsmile Auto Trading Limited a company duly incorporated under the laws of Jamaica whose registered office is at 47 – 49 Trinidad Terrace, Kingston 5 in the parish of Saint Andrew, Jamaica (TRN: 002860252) (hereinafter referred to as the “Consignee”); and

-Auto Channel Limited a company duly incorporated under the laws of Jamaica whose registered office is at _______________________________ (TRN:____________) (hereinafter referred to as the “Buyer”).
+Auto Channel Limited a company duly incorporated under the laws of Jamaica whose registered office is at 14 Holborn Road, Kingston 10, Jamaica.
+(TRN:____________) (hereinafter referred to as the “Buyer”).

 The Seller, Consignee and Buyer shall hereinafter be collectively referred to as “the Parties”, each a “Party”.